Carnaval de Barranquilla, February

 Semana Santa in Popayán

-Colombia's most famous Semana Santa, or Holy Week, celebration is held in Popayán, with nighttime processions on Monday, Thursday and Good Friday.
+Colombia's most famous Semana Santa (Holy Week) celebration is held in Popayán, with nighttime processions on Maundy Thursday and Good Friday.
 Thousands of the faithful and tourists take part in this religious ceremony and the accompanying festival of religious music.

 Semana Santa in Mompós

-Colombia's second-most important Semana Santa (Holy Week) celebration is in the sleepy river town of Mompós, near the Caribbean coast.
+Colombia's second-most important Semana Santa celebration is in the sleepy river town of Mompós, near the Caribbean coast.

 Festival Iberoamericano de Teatro de Bogotá